Operation Market Garden: Medal of Honor

-Two American soldiers received the Medal of Honor, both posthumously.
+Three American soldiers received the Medal of Honor, posthumously.
 On 19 September, Private First Class Joe E. Mann of the 101st Airborne Division, under attack and injured in both arms, "which were bandaged to his body... yelled "grenade" and threw his body over the grenade, and as it exploded, he died."

 On 21 September, Private John R. Towle of the 82nd Airborne Division, under attack and "motivated only by his high conception of duty ... rushed approximately 125 yards through grazing enemy fire to an exposed position from which he could engage [an] enemy half-track with his rocket launcher.
 While in a kneeling position preparatory to firing on the enemy vehicle, Pvt.
 Towle was mortally wounded by a mortar shell.
 By his heroic tenacity, at the price of his life, Pvt.
 Towle saved the lives of many of his comrades and was directly instrumental in breaking up the enemy counterattack."

+On 18 September, Robert G. Cole, commanding the 3rd Battalion of the 502d PIR in Best, Netherlands, got on the radio.
+A pilot asked him to put some orange identification panels in front of his position.
+Cole decided to do it himself.
+For a moment, Cole raised his head, shielding his eyes to see the plane.
+A German sniper in a farmhouse only 300 yards (270 m) away shot Cole, killing him instantly.
+Two weeks later, he was awarded the Medal of Honor for his bayonet charge near Carentan on 11 June.
+As his widow and two-year-old son looked on, Cole's mother accepted his posthumous award on the Fort Sam Houston parade ground where Cole had played as a child.